YinHk/util-eventemitter/README.md

 # util-eventemitter
-A lightweight util - event emitter using in your .
+A lightweight util - event emitter using in your JS project.

 ## Install
 ```